-- 7.1 No Substitutions: Vendor shall supply only Contract Items submitted in response to the RFQ unless a contract modification is approved in accordance with the provisions contained in this Contract. - 7.2 Reports: Vendor shall provide quarterly reports and annual summaries to the Agency showing the Agency's items purchased, quantities of items purchased, and total dollar value of the items purchased.
+- 7.1 No Substitutions: Vendor shall supply only Contract Items submitted in response to the RFQ unless a contract modification is approved in accordance with the provisions contained in this Contract. - 7.2 Exception to Non-Mandatory Specifications: Exception to a non-mandatory specification may be made by the bidder, providing the exception is not available from the manufacturer.
+Any exception must be indicated on a separate attachment and labeled as "Exceptions to Specifications" and supported by documentation from the manufacturer.
+The state reserves the right to waive minor irregularities in bids or specifications in accordance with §148-1-4(f) of the WV Legislative Rules and Regulations. - 7.3 Reports: Vendor shall provide quarterly reports and annual summaries to the Agency showing the Agency's items purchased, quantities of items purchased, and total dollar value of the items purchased.
 Vendor shall also provide reports, upon request, showing the items purchased during the term of this Contract, the quantity purchased for each of those items, and the total value of purchases for each of those items.
-Failure to supply such reports may be grounds for cancellation of this Contract. - 7.3 Contract Manager: During its performance of this Contract, Vendor must designate and maintain a primary contract manager responsible for overseeing Vendor's responsibilities under this Contract.
+Failure to supply such reports may be grounds for cancellation of this Contract. - 7.4 Contract Manager: During its performance of this Contract, Vendor must designate and maintain a primary contract manager responsible for overseeing Vendor's responsibilities under this Contract.
 The Contract manager must be available during normal business hours to address any customer service or other issues related to this Contract.
 Vendor should list its Contract manager and his or her contact information below.

 Contract Manager:

 Telephone Number:

 Fax Number:

 Email Address:

-- 7.4 Operating and Service Manuals and Parts Lists: An operator's manual must be included with each unit upon delivery.
-A "line sheet" (if applicable) and the "Equipment Preventative Maintenance Questionnaire", (Exhibit "B") must be with pilot unit upon delivery, Attn: Marcia Lee.
-There must be 12 service/shop/Maintenance manuals and 14 parts manuals; CD-ROM is preferred in lieu of parts manuals.
+7.5 Operating and Service Manuals and Parts Lists: An operator's manual must be included with each unit upon delivery.
+A "line sheet" (if applicable) and the "Equipment Preventative Maintenance Questionnaire", (Exhibit "B") must be with pilot unit upon delivery.
+Attn Marcia Lee.
+There must be 12 service/shop/maintenance manuals and 14 parts manuals; CD-ROM is preferred in lieu of parts manuals.
 Manuals shall be delivered upon completion of delivery of total units.
-Failure to do so will delay payment. - 7.5 Training: Manufacturers and/or dealers will be required to stage a thorough seminar on the subjects of Preventative Maintenance, Operator, and Mechanic Training.
-In order to keep operators and mechanics updated, the successful vendor shall conduct training sessions covering the operation, maintenance, trouble shooting with each purchase order against this open end contract.
+Failure to do so will delay payment.

-Manufacturers and/or dealers shall be required to furnish the Training Academy with one (1) Operator's Manual to be shipped direct to
+7.6 Training: Manufacturers and/or dealers will be required to stage a thorough seminar on the subjects of Preventative Maintenance, Operator, and Mechanic Training.
+In order to keep operators and mechanics updated, the successful vendor shall conduct training sessions covering the operation, maintenance, trouble shooting with each purchase order against this open-end contract.
+Manufacturers and/or dealers shall be required to furnish the Training Academy with one (1) Operator's Manual to be shipped direct to prior to delivery of the pilot unit.
+Training seminar to be held at the WVDOT, Equipment Division, Buckhannon, WV.